-Greensboro, North Carolina – A 30-year-old man was arrested after a frightened 20-year-old female student said she discovered him living in her closet and wearing her clothes.
+Greensboro, North Carolina, US – A 30-year-old man was arrested after a frightened 20-year-old female student said she discovered him living in her closet and wearing her clothes.

 Maddie, a junior at the University of North Carolina at Greensboro, would often return to her room to find hand-prints on walls and mirrors, and kept missing items of clothing, such as pants and shoes.
 She joked with her roommate that their off-campus apartment at Summit at The Edge must be haunted by a ghost.

 On Saturday, February 2, 2019, the young woman returned home for a lunch break, and heard a rattling noise coming from the closet.
-“It sounded like a raccoon,” Maddie later said.
+“It sounded like a raccoon,” Maddie would later tell reporters.

 Maddie asked the stranger in the closet if he would hurt her if she opened the closet door, and he assured her he would not.